+80.5% last 12 months

 Resolute Forest Products , formerly known as AbitibiBowater Inc., is a pulp, paper, tissue, and wood products manufacturer headquartered in Montreal, Quebec, Canada, formed by the merger of Bowater and Abitibi-Consolidated, which was announced 29 January 2007.
 At the time, AbitibiBowater was the third largest pulp and paper company in North America, and the eighth largest in the world.
 On 1 July 2012, the company name changed to Resolute Forest Products.
 Resolute Forest Products is a member of the Forest Products Association of Canada and the American Forest & Paper Association.
 On 29 January 2007, Bowater Inc and Abitibi-Consolidated announced they would be merging to create AbitibiBowater.
 The merger created the third largest pulp and paper company in North America, and the eighth largest in the world.
 On 16 April 2009 the company filed for bankruptcy protection in the United States and similar protection under the Companies' Creditors Arrangement Act in Canada, eventually reporting debt of about US$6 billion.
 The company won court approval for an injection of $206 million to get it through its financial restructuring in April 2009 and emerged from creditor protection on 9 December 2010.
 AbitibiBowater changed its operating name to Resolute Forest Products on 1 July 2012.

-Resolute Forest Products Inc. found using ticker (RFP) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ''Hold''.
-The targ...DirectorsTalk, 28 days ago
+Resolute Forest Products Inc. with ticker code (RFP) have now 3 analysts covering the stock with the consensus suggesting a rating of ''Hold''.
+The range bet...DirectorsTalk, 3 months ago